 - Partners are considered ‘agents’ for other partners, their actions may leave other partners liable.

-A partnership is one of the easiest ways to conduct business with other individuals.
-However, it’s important to be mindful that you will still be responsible for the losses and liabilities of the business.
+There are a range of advantages and disadvantages of a partnership business structure.
+However, a partnership is one of the easiest ways to conduct business with other individuals.
+Furthermore, it’s important to be mindful that you will still be responsible for the losses and liabilities of the business.
 If you’re unsure as to whether a partnership is right for you, a business lawyer can advise you.